screen-share/captured-mouse-events/security-privacy-questionnaire.md

 ## 2.17.
 What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?

-Mouse events are only dispatched to the `CaptureController` object, which lives in the document where the method `navigator.mediaDevices.getDisplayMedia()` was called to start the screen capture session.
-If that document is navigated away the screen capture session ends and `CaptureController` is destroyed.
-If the document is navigated back, a completely new screen capture session would have to be started.

-## 2.18.
-What happens when a document that uses your feature gets disconnected?

-Mouse events are only dispatched to the `CaptureController` object, which lives in the document where the method `navigator.mediaDevices.getDisplayMedia()` was called to start the screen capture session.
-If that document is disconnected the screen capture session ends and `CaptureController` is destroyed.
-So mouse events are not dispatched or exposed any more.
+If that document is navigated away the screen capture session ends, stopping the user agent from firing additional events.